mgrankin/FoodSeg103-Benchmark-v1/docs/tutorials/config.md

         dilations=(1, 1, 2, 4),  # The dilation rate of each layer.
         strides=(1, 2, 1, 1),  # The stride of each layer.
-        norm_cfg=dict(  # The configuration of norm layer. type='SyncBN',  # Type of norm layer.
+        norm_cfg=dict(  # The configuration of norm layer. type='BN',  # Type of norm layer.
 Usually it is SyncBN. requires_grad=True),   # Whether to train the gamma and beta in norm norm_eval=False,  # Whether to freeze the statistics in BN style='pytorch',  # The style of backbone, 'pytorch' means that stride 2 layers are in 3x3 conv, 'caffe' means stride 2 layers are in 1x1 convs.